• Skip to main content

 Kimchi

-Kimchi will of course be much easier to source.
-Most supermarkets will have it.
+Kimchi will, of course, be much easier to the source.
+Most supermarkets will have it, as does Amazon.
 Alternatively, make your own.
-Minimalist Baker has very clear instructions for a vegan kimchi.
+Minimalist Baker has easy to follow instructions for vegan kimchi.

 A very versatile ingredient, with its own distinct spice, savory umami flavours, and colonies of probiotics, kimchi is a regular on delectabilia.